G-gerbes, principal 2-group bundles and characteristic classes: Generalized morphisms and principal Lie 2-group bundles

-In this section, we give a definition of 2-group bundles of a global nature and formulated in terms of generalized morphisms of Lie 2-groupoids. \begin{defn} A principal (2-group) $[G\to H]$-bundle over a Lie groupoid $\Gamma_1\toto\Gamma_0$ is a generalized morphism $\gpbd$ from $\Gamma_1\toto\Gamma_0$ (seen as a Lie 2-groupoid) to the 2-group $[G\to H]$ associated to the crossed module $(G\to H)$. \end{defn}
+In this section, we give a definition of Lie 2-group bundles of a global nature and formulated in terms of generalized morphisms of Lie 2-groupoids. \begin{definition} A \emph{principal (Lie 2-group) $[G\to H]$-bundle over a Lie groupoid $\Gamma_1\toto\Gamma_0$} is a generalized morphism $\gpbd$ from $\Gamma_1\toto\Gamma_0$ (seen as a Lie 2-groupoid) to the Lie 2-group $[G\to H]$ associated to the crossed module $(G\to H)$. \end{definition}